Revolution Wind

 Appendix C of the BOEM Cumulative Historic Resources Visual Effects Assessment (CHRVEA) provides photo simulations for the project when combined with other reasonably foreseeable offshore wind development in the area.
 Collectively, the views illustrate the full range of viewing angles, lighting and weather conditions, and viewing distances from open, publicly accessible vantage points throughout the entire potentially affected area.
 The CHRVEA and associated appendices can be accessed here:

-On November 17, 2023, The Bureau of Ocean Energy Management approved the Construction and Operations Plan (COP), as modified by the selected alternative in the Record of Decision (ROD), for the Revolution Wind Farm and Revolution Wind Export Cable Project.
+On Nov.
+17, 2023, the Bureau of Ocean Energy Management approved the Construction and Operations Plan (COP), as modified by the selected alternative in the Record of Decision (ROD), for the Revolution Wind Farm and Revolution Wind Export Cable Project.

 Revolution Wind may build and operate a commercial wind energy facility with up to 65 wind turbine generators and two offshore substations within the lease area of BOEM’s Renewable Energy Lease Number OCS-A 0486.
 The project is located approximately 18 statute miles southeast of Point Judith, Rhode Island and approximately 15 statute miles east of Block Island, Rhode Island.
 The approved project will have an estimated capacity of 704 megawatts of clean energy.